int0thewind/rootconfig/README.md

       Type arguments for "Literal" must be `None` or a literal value (`int`, `bool`, or `str`).
     - All literals must be in the same type.
   - `list`
+    - `list` type can only accept singleton types aformentioned. `Literal` type cannot be accepted.

 Supporting new types may cause some trouble to JSON serialization or `ArgumentParser`.
 For instance, it is very hard to parse an dictionary in command-line,